varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Routing.md

 ### Optional dynamic routes

 If you've specified a dynamic route, a value must be set for the dynamic segment.
-For example:
+For example, with:

 ```kotlin
 // pages/posts/Post.kt